-Residence hall and board plan fees are listed in the costs section of the catalog.
+Residence hall and board plan fees are listed on Tuition and Fees.
 All room and board costs are subject to change.
 Students whose housing applications have been accepted will be given the opportunity to withdraw (less the application fee) if rates increase after they apply.
 Contact Residence Life about residence hall fees.
 Questions about the board plan should be directed to Dining Services at 907-474-6661.

 After July 31, students who have submitted a housing application are expected to live on campus and pay appropriate housing fees for their reserved space.
 Students who fail to occupy their reserved space by the first day of classes or cancel their reserved space after July 31 will be assessed a minimum of 10 percent of the room rate and forfeit their deposit.
 Dining plans also carry cancellation consequences.
 Direct questions about meal plans to Dining Services at 907-474-6661.

 On-campus housing applications are for the academic year.
 Students living on campus for the fall semester are obligated to live on campus for the remainder of the academic year, so long as they are UAF students.
 Exceptions may be granted for the conditions listed under the "termination/forfeits" section of the agreement.

 Room charges and refunds are processed according to the following schedule: